 — Hansjörg Wyss

-Since its establishment in 1998, the Wyss Foundation and its partners have helped local and Indigenous communities, national governments, land trusts, and non-profit partners permanently protect more than 100 million acres of land and more than 3 million square kilometers of ocean.
-These lands and waters are now conserved in perpetuity for current and future generations to enjoy and explore.
-Example projects include:
+Since its establishment in 1998, the Wyss Foundation has worked alongside local and Indigenous communities, national governments, land trusts, and non-profit partners to permanently protect more than 130 million acres of land and 5.7 million square kilometers of ocean — conserved in perpetuity for current and future generations to enjoy and explore.

 Visit the Wyss Campaign for Nature’s News and Projects pages regularly to learn more about the land and ocean protection projects that the Wyss Foundation is supporting.